chrisbouchard/namespaced-wireguard-vpn/README.md

 the [`EnvironmentFile=` directive in `systemd.exec(5)`][environmentfile=]).
 All expected values are set by default, most with dummy default values.

+#### Configuration Values

+- `NETNS_NAME`:
+  Name to assign to the created network namespace.
+Network namespace names are system global, so it's important that this name be unique.
+- `WIREGUARD_NAME`:
+  Name to assign to the created WireGuard network interface.
+The interface is created in the default (init) namespace then moved to the VPN namespace, so the interface name must be unique in both.
+- `WIREGUARD_PRIVATE_KEY`:
+  Private key assigned by the VPN provider for your WireGuard connection. _This is sensitive,_ so by default the configuration directory and file are only readable by root.
+- `WIREGUARD_ENDPOINT`:
+  The endpoint of the VPN provider's WireGuard server.
+- `WIREGUARD_VPN_PUBLIC_KEY`:
+  The public key of the VPN provider's WireGuard peer.
+- `WIREGUARD_ALLOWED_IPS`:
+  Comma-separated list of IP addresses that may be contacted using the WireGuard interface.
+For a namespaced VPN, where the goal is to force all traffic through the VPN, the catch-all value `0.0.0.0/0,::0/0` is probably correct.
+- `WIREGUARD_IP_ADDRESSES`:
+  Comma-separated list of static IP addresses to assign to the WireGuard interface.
+As far as I know, WireGuard does not currently support DHCP or any other form of dynamic IP address assignment.
+- `TUNNEL_INIT_NAME`:
+  Name to assign to the created tunnel (veth) network interface in the default (init) network namespace.
+- `TUNNEL_INIT_IP_ADDRESSES`:
+  Comma-separated list of static IP addresses to assign to the tunnel interface in the default (init) network namespace.
+- `TUNNEL_VPN_NAME`:
+  Name to assign to the created tunnel (veth) network interface in the VPN network namespace.
+- `TUNNEL_VPN_IP_ADDRESSES`:
+  Comma-separated list of static IP addresses to assign to the tunnel interface in the VPN network namespace.

+#### Namespace Overlay

 Most likely, there will be some additional configuration that you will want to make, particularly if your system uses `systemd-resolved` for domain name resolution.
 Since `systemd-resolved` uses a UNIX socket, it won't be namespaced